Last update: March 28, 2025

 So far, we’ve saved 9% or with the 5% discount from us, and an additional 4% by paying now.
 But I promised 20%.
 Let’s keep going!

 You will have to do a bit of extra planning to make sure you can charge you car.
-For example, there aren’t any rapid ON charging stations in the Westfjords right now:
+Here’s a map of the On Power charging stations, which are often the least expensive.

 Here’s a link to the interactive map.